iocalangiu/iocalangiu/README.md

 ### Hi there 👋

-My name is Ioana, and I'm an Machine Learning and Computational Neuroscience scientist interested in inferring structure from high-d data!
+My name is Ioana, and I'm an Machine Learning and Computational Neuroscience scientist interested in inferring structure from high-dimensional data!

-- 🔭 I’m currently working on describing and modelling signals in the prefrontal cortex using high-d decoders and recurrent neural networks [here](https://www.biorxiv.org/content/10.1101/2022.09.26.509463v2).
+- 🔭 I’m currently working on describing and modelling signals in the prefrontal cortex using high-dimensional decoders and recurrent neural networks [here](https://www.biorxiv.org/content/10.1101/2022.09.26.509463v2).

-- 🌱 I recently used agent-based modelling to model a stock market according to Lux-Marchesi price and contagion dynamics.
+- 🌱 I recently used agent-based modelling to model a stock market according to Lux-Marchesi model of price and contagion dynamics.

 - During my masters at Imperial College London I built an user-free algorithm that precisely localizes neurites across cortical layers in 3-D data sets [code](https://github.com/iocalangiu/trace-3d) and [paper](https://pubmed.ncbi.nlm.nih.gov/30044974/).